RexZheng-coder/graduation-project/docs/paper/README.md

 # Paper

-This directory stores the paper copy associated with the graduation project.
+This directory stores the paper material associated with the graduation project.

 ## Contents

+- `serverless_inference_planning_paper.pdf` is the first paper in the project timeline.
+It frames the fine-grained DNN model repository problem for serverless AI inference at the planning stage.
-- `re2po_paper.pdf` is the exported paper describing the problem setting, system design, and evaluation narrative behind Re2po.
+- `re2po_paper.pdf` is the follow-on paper that came after the planning document and describes the more concrete Re2po problem setting, system design, and evaluation narrative behind the prototype.

 ## Why It Matters

-The paper explains the larger motivation for the repository layout in this workspace: the code here was not built as an isolated demo, but as part of a thesis effort around fine-grained DNN model storage and redundancy-aware model management for serverless edge inference.
+Taken together, these two papers explain the larger motivation for the repository layout in this workspace: the code here was not built as an isolated demo, but as part of a thesis effort that moved in time order from problem framing, to a named system design, and then to a prototype implementation.